-- actively manage e-waste, with robust product lifecycle management programmes for our computer and IT resources; - reducing business travel to when it is essential; - locating our offices in energy-efficient buildings and where possible sourcing from renewable energy; and - offsetting our GHG emissions (Scope 1, 2 as well as travel included in Scope 3).
+- · actively manage e-waste, with robust product lifecycle management programmes for our computer and IT resources; - · reducing business travel to when it is essential; - · locating our offices in energy-efficient buildings and where possible sourcing from renewable energy; and - offsetting our GHG emissions (Scope 1, 2 as well as travel included in Scope 3).

-We have considered the recommendation of the Task Force on Climate-related Financial Disclosures (TCFD) and provide the following information on our approach to assessing and disclosing climate-related risks and opportunities in accordance with Listing Rule 14.3.27R, except for the following matters:
+Our reporting is consistent with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and provide the following information on our approach to assessing and disclosing climate-related risks and opportunities in accordance with Listing Rule 14.3.27R, except for the following matters:

-Disclosure ('strategy c') - we have not performed a quantitative risk assessment or climate-related scenario analysis.
+• disclosure ('strategy c') - we have not performed a quantitative risk assessment or climate-related scenario analysis.